dollyaggarwal/SocialMediaAPIs-MongoDB-/README.md

-### Social Media Platform API
+# Social Media Platform APIs  📱

 This project implements a RESTful API for a social media platform using Node.js, Express.js, and MongoDB.
 Below are the key features and technologies used in this project:

 ## Features

-* Authentication: Implemented JWT token-based authentication for secure user login.
+- **Authentication**: Implemented JWT token-based authentication for secure user login.

-* User Management: Created endpoints for signup, signin, and signout.
+- **User Management**: Created endpoints for signup, signin, and signout.
 Implemented user profiles features for updates and retrievals.

-* Posts Handling: Developed CRUD methods for user posts.
+- **Posts Handling**: Developed CRUD methods for user posts.

-* Social Interactions: Included features for friend requests (send, accept, reject), and follow/unfollow functionalities.
+- **Social Interactions**: Included features for friend requests (send, accept, reject), and follow/unfollow functionalities.

-* Database Management: Leveraged MongoDB for efficient storage and retrieval of user data, posts, and social connections.
+- **Database Management**: Leveraged MongoDB for efficient storage and retrieval of user data, posts, and social connections.

 ## Technology Stack

-* Node.js: A JavaScript runtime for building scalable network applications.
+- **Node.js**: A JavaScript runtime for building scalable network applications.

-* Express.js: A minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
+- **Express.js**: A minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.

-* MongoDB: A NoSQL database that provides high performance, high availability, and easy scalability.
+- **MongoDB**: A NoSQL database that provides high performance, high availability, and easy scalability.

-## Run the server
+## Run the Server

+To run the server, use the following command:

 npm start